Overview

 Research

 Emerging research on insomnia sheds light on its complex relationship with various health conditions.
-Insomnia is a symptom and contributes to the risk and maintenance of comorbid conditions, including mental health disorders and chronic pain.
+Insomnia is a symptom and contributes to the risk and maintenance of comorbid conditions, including mental health conditions and chronic pain.
 A significant shift in understanding has led to a change in diagnostic classification, emphasizing the value of treating insomnia as a standalone condition rather than solely as a symptom of associated comorbidities, as discussed in a study published in the Wiley Online Library.

 In terms of treatment, cognitive-behavioral therapy for insomnia has emerged as the recommended first-line treatment for insomnia symptoms, including those of unspecified insomnia disorder.
 CBT-I is a brief, multicomponent treatment that aims to reduce acute and chronic hyperarousal and align the circadian rhythm with the sleep-wake cycle.